OBI-Future/OBI-Survey/README.md

 ## Paper Index (Task-oriented, Chronological)
 This section provides a task-oriented index of **OBI Processing Tasks and Approaches** papers, aligned with the task taxonomy used in this survey (Section 4 of our [paper](https://www.authorea.com/users/1009838/articles/1369823-oracle-bone-inscriptions-information-processing-a-comprehensive-survey)).

-### OBI Preprocessing: Data Augmentation & Restoration
+### OBI Preprocessing: Data Augmentation & Restoration & Generation

 | Paper | Venue & Year | Focus |
 | :---: | :----------: | :---- |